elbosso/expect-dialog-ca/README.md

 This method has the benefit of not changing the digital identity of the subject by keeping the private key.

+#### Revocation request
+A nin-issuing entity needs to check that their private key is not compromised.
+If it is, it should request that the issuing certificate authority revokes the associated certificate.
+How exactly this request is made depends strongly on the policies implemented by the certificate authority in question and for this reason, no script is contained in this project to address this particular use case.

 # Some useful OpenSSL commands
 <dl>